-If you have a preplanned event that you will be seeking to switch OSCE appointment times with a classmate, both students need to request this change in writing to your OPC site CA. You must submit this request at least 2 weeks prior.
+If you have a preplanned event that you will be seeking to switch OSCE appointment times with a classmate, you must submit this request at least 2 weeks prior.

 In the event of fewer than 2 weeks' notice, OSCE appointment change requests will be considered on a case-by-case basis, pending schedule availability.